Promoting sustainability in global supply chains

 Objective

-Public and private actors take responsibility for sustainable procurement.
-Companies take responsible action along global supply and value chains.
+Public and private actors are taking responsibility for ensuring that procurement along global supply and value chains respects people and the environment.

 Approach